 - Click Add and complete the Add OpenVPN Tunnel screen

-- Enter any descriptive name you wish to identify the OpenVPN Tunnel you are adding, for example NorthStOutlet-VPN
+- Enter a descriptive name you wish to identify the OpenVPN Tunnel, for example client1-VPN

 - Check Control by Auto-Response if the tunnel is to be controlled by "Network Interface" Auto-Response action.
 If selected, the default state for the tunnel will be Down

 - Select the Device Driver to be used, either Tun-IP or Tap-Ethernet.
 The TUN (network tunnel) and TAP (network tap) drivers are virtual network drivers that support IP tunneling and Ethernet tunneling, respectively.
 TUN and TAP are part of the Linux kernel.

 - Select either UDP or TCP as the Protocol.
 UDP is the default and preferred protocol for OpenVPN.